Pyppe/phantomjs2.0-ubuntu14.04x64/README.md

 # PhantomJS 2.0 built on Ubuntu 14.04 x64

 This repository contains a PhantomJS 2.0 -binary for Ubuntu.
 It was compiled on a DigitalOcean 8GB Ubuntu 14.04 x64 -virtual machine.
+See [PhantomJS #12948](https://github.com/ariya/phantomjs/issues/12948) for details.

 ## What was done
 ```bash